Krylov Subspace Recycling For Matrix Functions: Abstract

 \section{Abstract}

 We derive an augmented Krylov subspace method with subspace recycling for computing a sequence of matrix function applications on a set of vectors.
 The matrix is either fixed or changes as the sequence progresses.
-We assume consecutive matrices are closely related, but make no assumptions on the relationship between the vectors.
-We present three versions of the method with different practical implementations.
-We demonstrate the effectiveness of the method using a range of numerical experiments with a selection of functions and matrices.
-We primarily focus our attention on the sign function arising in the overlap formalism of lattice QCD.
+We assume consecutive matrices are closely related, and that the vectors are available only in sequence rather than simultaneously.
+We present three versions of the method with different practical implementations and demonstrate the effectiveness of the method using a range of numerical experiments with a selection of functions and matrices.
+We primarily focus on the sign function arising in the overlap formalism of lattice QCD.

 \begin{MSCcodes} 65F10, 65F30, 65F50 \end{MSCcodes} \overfullrule=0pt